The Singleton

 "Feel what."

 "The noise.
 The everything."
-The Elder moved a marigold an inch to the left in the vase.
+The Elder moved a marigold an inch to the left in the vase, considered it, moved it back.
 "That's why you came here.
 People come here when the noise gets too loud.
-They don't know why they came.
-They think it's faith.
-It's not faith — it's architecture.
+They do not know why they came.
+They think it is faith.
+It is not faith — it is architecture.
 This building has a Faraday cage.
 I built it.
 Took six weeks.
 My back has never forgiven me."

 Jeff, against his will, smiled.